p-kossa/nookys-swag-presets-spt/README.md

 ```
 "RandomWaveCount": 20
 ```

+I **STRONGLY RECOMMEND** setting "pmcWaves" to true if your raids are longer than 60 minutes.

 ### REMINDER - THIS IS A WORK IN PROGRESS - I'm always open for improvements, please give me feedback in the comments or find me in the SPT Discord!